 Moreover, that book forever changed the way businesses look at and deal with crises by giving a tangible feel to an otherwise intangible subject.
 It showed managers and executives that they no longer had to be the hapless and unwitting victims of the capriciousness of a crisis.
 They could gain control and manage a crisis, should one occur, from a position of power and control, thereby taking a proactive role in shaping the event’s direction, duration and destiny.

-His last book, Sticky Fingers: Managing the Global Risk of Economic Espionage, deals with economic espionage and the rampant theft of America's trade secrets -- the greatest preventable business crisis facing American companies today.
+His last book, Sticky Fingers: Managing the Global Risk of Economic Espionage, deals with the rampant theft of America's trade secrets -- the greatest preventable business crisis facing American companies today.
 The book offers fascinating behind-the-scenes glimpses into the nation’s most egregious trade secret thefts and names names in specifically detailing which countries are most actively engaged in stealing our nation's top business secrets.
-The book recently was translated and published in Korea.
+The book recently was translated and published in Asia.

 He also has edited a half-dozen other best-selling books, including the widely acclaimed The September 11 Syndrome: Anxious Days and Sleepless Nights, which deals with the traumatic after-effects of that national crisis.
 In addition, he is the author of one novel, The Hailing Sign, about the Iranian hostage crisis, and another novel dealing with terrorism, which currently is awaiting publication.